 Any amount less than one dollar will not be refunded to the student.

-At 30 days past due, delinquent accounts will be assessed a collection fee equal to 30% of the original debt.
-External collection resources include the Virginia Department of Taxation Set-off Debt System and private collection agencies.
+At 30 days past due, all delinquent accounts will be assessed a collection fee equal to 30% of the original debt.
+External resources include the Virginia Department of Taxation Set-off Debt system and private collection agencies.

 Students who remain in debt are not be permitted to register or attend classes at any of Virginia's Community Colleges.
 TCC will not issue transcripts, certificates or degrees until all debts are paid in full.